josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 Upgrade the AngularJS components to Angular components next.
 Do it one component at a time while still keeping the application in hybrid mode.
-As you make these conversions, you'll also define your first Angular *pipes*.
+As you make these conversions, you will also define your first Angular *pipes*.

 Look at the phone list component first.
 Right now it contains a TypeScript controller class and a component definition object.